Boulder Sunset Triathlon

 Swimming wetsuit-less was probably not a big mistake, but not jumping in the water and, say, testing out eight-year-old goggles ahead of the race certainly was.
 When it was time to go I quickly found that I could not see a thing out of the leaking goggles and became gravely disoriented.
 Enough that I had to stop several times to gain my bearings and even resort to floating on my back in order to drain opaque water out of the lenses.

-Eventually, the goggles were working acceptably, but trying to sight and navigate was still difficult for me—particularly because the only things to aim for were directly in front of me, necessitating picking up my head and dropping my feet and breaking up any resemblance of rhythm every few strokes.
+Eventually, the goggles were working acceptably, but trying to sight and navigate was still difficult—particularly because the only things to aim for were directly in front, necessitating picking up my head and dropping my feet and breaking up any resemblance of rhythm every few strokes.
 I managed aim towards and stick close to the first two buoys, but when it came time to turn back to the beach, I went way wide as evidenced by the wave after me that was passing me way to the left.

 I was relieved to be back on terra firma after completing the swim, but as I ran towards the transition zone I couldn’t help but shake my head: 28 minutes for a half-mile.
 Ridiculous.
 Worst swim ever.